mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-blender-method.md

 Start on low speed and gradually increase to high.
 Blend for 30-60 seconds until you achieve a smooth, frothy consistency.

 ### Step 4: Enjoy Your Ritual
-Pour into your favorite cup and take a moment to appreciate the beautiful froth and aroma before sipping.
+Pour into your favourite cup and take a moment to appreciate the beautiful froth and aroma before sipping.

 ## Pro Tips